 - Click the Create button

-Step 3: The new segment is added to your Google Analytics data so you can see the comparison between the original and corrected data.
+3: The new segment is visible in your Google Analytics data to compare the original and corrected data.

 I’ve also included a video tutorial from Adam Steele himself which guides you through the process: